 The views down the focus tube and the multiple reflections can be confusing.
 Here is what you see through the focus tube, sight tube and cap when the primary mirror has a centre ring mark

-- Remove the aperture cover, tilt the OTA so that is almost horizontal and point it at a white surface like a white ceiling.
+- Remove the aperture cover, tilt the OTA so that is almost horizontal and point it at a white surface.
 A sheet of yellow paper is placed behind the focuser so the edge of the secondary can easily be seen.

 - Remove all extenders.
-Insert the Cheshire tool using the 2″ adapter.
-Rotate the tool so the side aperture is facing a bright surface.
+Insert and rotate the Cheshire tool so the side aperture is facing a bright surface or light.

-- I assume and occasionally check that the spider is centred and the focuser is at right angles to the OTA.
+- I assume the Optical Tube Assembly (OTA) is perfectly circular and occasionally check that the spider is centred, the vanes are parallel to one another and not twisted and the focuser is at right angles to the OTA.

-Move the focuser all the way in so that the mirror clips are as close to the edge of the secondary mirror as possible.
+Move the focuser in so that the mirror clips are as close to the edge of the secondary mirror as possible.
 Look through the small hole in the top of the Cheshire tool.